Austria's Fragmented E-Government: 5,627 Public Websites

 Single Point of Failure

-The Pragmatic Middle Way
+The Pragmatic Middle Ground

 The first step towards this: A complete directory of what exists.

-Conclusion: Count First, Then Plan
+Conclusion: Count First, Plan Later

-"You cannot manage what you cannot measure."
+"You can't manage what you can't measure."

 — Peter Drucker